Politeness in Cicero's Dialogues

 Demetrius the Besieger

-Pat Wheatley is currently writing a book on Demetrius Poliorcetes, “The Besieger of Cities” (336-282 BC), the most outstanding of the Diadochoi, or Successors to Alexander the Great.
-As his name suggests, Demetrius was prodigious in his military adventures, and profligate in his private life.
-However, he was an enigmatic character, oscillating wildly between successful and catastrophic ventures, and his intrinsic qualities remain debatable to this day.
-Demetrius' endeavours resulted in the fusion of Asiatic and Greek cultures, producing the hybrid Hellenistic kingdoms which dominated the ancient world until the rise of the Roman empire.
+The first is on Demetrius Poliorcetes, “The Besieger of Cities” (336-282 BC), the most outstanding historical figure after Alexander, and will be published by Oxford University Press in 2019.
+As his name suggests, Demetrius was an enigmatic character, prodigious in his military adventures, and profligate in his private life, and he oscillated wildly between successful and catastrophic ventures.
 Research on Demetrius’ life is beset by pernicious historiographic difficulties: the last scholarly book on him was in French in 1968, and no work in English has ever been attempted.